The Perishers: Wellington

 Wellington is quite a solemn intellectual and given to philosophical trains of thought.
 He can also be quite resourceful – he appears to support himself by selling handmade wooden buggies (or "boobys" as Maisie calls them) and pilfering food from sympathetic local shops, or convoluted schemes to create sudden crowds in order to celebrate his birthday on 25 October (which also happened to be Maurice Dodd's birthday).
 Wellington can also be something of a worrier, always concerned that the world is going to rack an' rooney (rack and ruin).
 Over the years he has worried that the world is becoming clogged up with dirt, that people might get crushed by the weight of air above their heads, and that each new year might be the same old year recycled to save money.
-Actually there might be something in that; Wellington (unlike any other comic character) has actually noticed that he and his friends never seem to get any older.
+Actually there might be something in that; Wellington has actually noticed that he and his friends never seem to get any older, although this is never followed to its logical conclusion.
 On those rare occasions when he cheers up, a small raincloud usually appears to dampen his spirits.